saimskywalker/saimskywalker/README.md

 ---

-⚡ **Fun fact:** Warp terminal has changed how I interact with the command line — it’s a game-changer for productivity!
+⚡ **Fun fact:** iTerm terminal has changed how I interact with the command line — it’s a game-changer for productivity!